Navigating Reverse Mortgage Calculators for Informed Decisions

 Prospective borrowers can choose the loan option they are most interested in based on actual loan charges for their location.
-If you are not interested, All Reverse will not aggressively contact you to try to “sell you” on a product in which you have determined is not right, as your private information is not asked for nor stored on our website.
+If you are not interested, All Reverse will not aggressively contact you to try to “sell you” on a product you have determined is not right, as your private information is not asked for nor stored on our website.

 3. The Retirement Researcher (third-party) calculator

-This calculator is completely generic and requires borrowers to input a lot of loan terms in addition to their specific age and property information.
-It will also inform borrowers about HUD factors that determine the amounts that borrowers can receive before costs and other considerations.
+This generic calculator requires borrowers to input many loan terms and their specific age and property information.
+It will also inform borrowers about HUD factors determining the amounts borrowers can receive before costs and other considerations.

 It does not compute the costs or interest rates; the borrower must know these to use this calculator.
-This calculator will allow borrowers to add parameters such as set aside amounts required for repairs or due to income or credit requirements, but it cannot tell you if you will need one or what the amount will be if that becomes necessary.
+This calculator will allow borrowers to add parameters such as set aside amounts required for repairs or due to income or credit requirements.
+Still, it cannot tell you if you will need one or the amount if that becomes necessary.

-Again, the borrower would need to know that information to properly use this calculator.
-This calculator cannot show you the costs of any lender so while it may help borrowers understand the basics of the programs, it will not help them shop for the loan and gives no information about programs other than the HUD HECM products.
+Again, the borrower must know that information to use this calculator properly.
+This calculator cannot show you the costs of any lender, so while it may help borrowers understand the basics of the programs, it will not allow them to shop for the loan and gives no information about programs other than the HUD HECM products.

 How does a free reverse mortgage calculator work?